VicDario/petva-backend/README.md

           "password": "some password"
       }
 ### Fundations
-- `[POST] /api/fundation/register` Register a doctor in the database.
+- `[POST] /api/fundation/register` Register a foundation in the database.

     JSON body must have this data to register: